keelancook/keelancook.github.io/_posts/2020-01-01-united-we-stand.md

 ---
 layout: post
-title: United We Stand: The Great Commission
+title: United We Stand - The Great Commission
 description: A sermon preached at Neartown Church in Houston during COVID lockdown.
 The text is Matthew 28:16-20.
 date: 2020-10-25
 author: keelan